Nissan 300ZX: Special editions

 In 1988, the turbocharged Shiro Special debuted with pearl white paint, stiffer springs and matched shocks, heavy-duty anti-sway bars, a unique front air dam, paint matched wheels, Recaro seats with matching door panels, painted bumperettes, white painted door handles and a viscous limited-slip differential.
 No options were available for the Shiro.
 It was the fastest car out of Japan, capable of 153 mi/h speeds, as tested by Motor Trend with the electronic speed limiter disabled.
-A total of 1,002 Shiro Special Z31s were produced for the U.S. market between January and March 1988.
+A total of 1,002 Shiro Special Z31s were produced for the U.S. market between January and March 1988, plus an additional 75 units for the Canadian market.

 Japanese market

 In Japan, the Z31 was marketed as the Fairlady Z and was originally only available with two turbocharged engines: the 170 PS VG20ET in the regular Fairlady Z and the 230 PS VG30ET in the Fairlady Z 300ZX.
 Both outputs are JIS Gross and both engines use the Garrett AiResearch T03 turbocharger.
 The 300ZX, unencumbered by Japanese Government dimension regulations restricting overall width to less than 1700 mm was somewhat wider than the 2-liter models, at 1725 mm.
 Japanese 300ZX buyers were liable for additional yearly taxes that affected sales.
 As originally introduced, all Japanese market Fairlady Z's were slicktops, but the T-top option was made available in February 1984.

 The 2-liter models later gained the 200Z, 200ZG, or 200ZS monikers to help differentiate from the larger, three-liter models.
-They all used the VG20ET engine while the 200ZR came with the RB20DET.
-The 300ZX came with the VG30ET, with similar specifications to the USDM model.
+They all used the VG20ET.
+The 300ZX, meanwhile, came with the VG30ET, with similar specifications to the USDM model.
 The only Fairlady Z variant to use the VG30DE engine, and the only Japanese-market model with a naturally aspirated engine, was the 300ZR.
-It continued to be marketed as a companion fastback to the more formal appearance of the Nissan Skyline-based Nissan Leopard coupé at Nissan Bluebird Store Japanese dealerships.
+It continued to be marketed as a companion fastback to the more formal appearance of the Nissan Skyline-based Nissan Leopard coupé at Nissan Store Japanese dealerships.